 -Dress modestly (modestly is not necessarily about what you wear, but about humbly counting those around you more significant than yourself, which means doing everything you can reasonably do to avoid being a stumbling block).

--Guys in guys’ tents, girls in girls’ tents.
+-Guys in guys’ cabins, girls in girls’ cabins.
 No exceptions.

 -Cell phones can be charged at the charging station, but chargers should not be left there when not in use.